This article was updated on September 4, 2024

 Samhain marked the end of the harvest season and the beginning of winter, a time when the Celts believed the boundary between the living and the dead grew thin, allowing ghosts and spirits to cross into the world of the living.

-That's where the origin of Jack O'Lanterns comes into the picture.
+That's where the origin of Jack O'Lanterns and Halloween candles began.

 To protect themselves from these wandering entities, the Celts engaged in a series of rituals during Samhain.
 They donned terrifying costumes made from animal skins and heads, lit sacred bonfires, and gathered around them to dance and chant.